This section answers many of the most common questions we receive from members and visitors. Click on the question below to find out more information.

-The 5:00 pm service features contemporary music and includes Eucharist (Rite II).
+The 5:00 pm service features music from our Crossties Choir and includes Eucharist (Rite II).
 Dress is very casual, and childcare is available for children through 5K.

-See the calendar for dates of Christmas, Lent, and Easter services.
+See the calendar for Special dates and Services including Christmas, Lent, and Easter services.

 Is nursery or childcare available?
 Are my children welcome in the services?